Tengen (company): History

 With time running short, Tengen turned to the United States Copyright Office.
 Its lawyers contacted the government office to request a copy of the Nintendo lock-out program, claiming that the company needed it for potential litigation against Nintendo.
 Once obtained, it used the program to create its own chip that would unlock the NES.
-Tengen announced that they were going to release their own cartridges in December 1988.
+Tengen announced that it was going to release its own cartridges in December 1988.
 When Tengen launched the unlicensed versions of its games, Nintendo immediately sued Tengen for copyright and patent infringement.
 This began a series of lawsuits between the companies which would not be settled until 1994.

 Tengen faced another court challenge with Nintendo in 1989 in copyright controversy over the two companies' NES versions of Tetris.
 Tengen lost this suit as well, and was forced to recall what was estimated to be hundreds and thousands of unsold cartridges of its version of Tetris (having sold only about 50,000 copies).

 Tengen went on to produce games for other systems, including the Sega Genesis, Master System, Game Gear, and TurboGrafx-16, and a few more, as well as publish a localized Sega CD title.
 The company also licensed games for home computers such as the Amiga and the Atari ST, most of which were published by British company Domark.
-It was best known for its ports of popular Atari arcade games, including Klax, Hard Drivin', STUN Runner, and Paperboy, although they published many other titles as well.
+It was best known for its ports of popular Atari arcade games, including Klax, Hard Drivin', STUN Runner, and Paperboy, although it published many other titles as well.
 In 1994, with the lawsuit against Nintendo settled, and after Time Warner re-acquired a controlling stake in Atari Games, Tengen was consolidated into Time Warner Interactive.